pod5AND101Spring24/iHomie/README.md

 **Required Features**

-1. Search by zipcode
+1. User can search property by zipcode.
-2. Recyclerview of search results which contains property address, number of bedrooms, price, and image.
+2. User can scroll search results which contains property address, number of bedrooms, price, and image.
-3. Detail view of each property, more pictures, detailed property information such as footage, year built, number of rooms, garage space, listing history, transaction history, neighborhood information.
+3. User can click any search result to view details of a property,which include more pictures, detailed property information such as footage, year built, number of rooms, garage space, listing history, transaction history, neighborhood information.
-4. Add to favorite.
-User can save an interested property to favorite folder.
+4. User can add an interested property to favorite.
+Data in "Saved Homes" is persistent.
+When user relaunches the app, the saved homes list is unchanged.
-5. Stats chart showing the prices of saved properties and different commute time to a destination address(workplace, school) entered by user.

 **Optional Features**
+1. Stats screen showing the prices of saved properties and different commute time to a destination address(workplace, school) entered by user.

-1. Setting page for user preferences, notification, dark mode.
+2. Account screen for user preferences, notification, dark mode.
-2. Ai could be used to analyze real state statistics (from the api) by answering questions about trends, market insights,specific data points, or recommendations tailored to the user's prompts.
+3. Ai could be used to analyze real state statistics (from the api) by answering questions about trends, market insights,specific data points, or recommendations tailored to the user's prompts.
-3. Ability to access users location and find local properties.
+4. Ability to access users location and find local properties.
-4. Map showing location of saved properties, commute time, nearby facilities.
+5. Map showing location of saved properties, commute time, nearby facilities.

 ### 2. Screen Archetypes
 -Onboarding Screen